lassebaerlandstrand/Snake-TDT4100-Project/README.md

 ### Input handling

 The [controller](src/main/java/Snake/Controller/FXMLController.java) handles receiving keyboard inputs, and calls the corresponding method in the model.<br/>
 To handle directional inputs, I have created a custom [datatype/class](src/main/java/Snake/Model/DirectionDefaultList.java), which is able to obtain multiple inputs on the same frame.
 The Queue interface served as a source of inspiration, but it has inherited the List interface because the final element is often retrieved.
 Every time an input is received, it is appended to the list.
 If the same input is received consecutively, only one instance is added to prevent accumulation of duplicates.
-Additionally, a default value is included to ensure that the datatype is never empty.'
+Additionally, a default value is included to ensure that the datatype is never empty.

 ### Rendering
 The rendering method in the [view](src/main/java/Snake/View/GameView.java) has been through many iterations to optimize and speed up the game.<br/>
 The rendering method can be divided into two parts: Initialization (Initial frame of the game) and Ongoing Rendering.<br/><br/>

 Initialization: <br/>
-The first iteration of the initial frame was the naive double loop, which draw each small square individually.
+The first iteration of the initial frame was the naive double loop, which drew each small square individually.
 Later I optimized it to draw one large square followed by smaller squares on top, leading to a reduction of over fifty percent in the number of drawing calls required. <br/>
 To give some data to the improvements: <br/>
 Before: 20 seconds to initialize a 1000x1000 grid <br/>
 After: 0.05 seconds to initialize a 1000x1000 grid <br/>